-The increasing likelihood of a favorable loan outcome among high-cost borrowers can be intuitively interpreted.
-For instance, the chance that a person with great credit history will get a loan approved is ex-ante already substantially high such that the marginal benefit of bank account data for the platform might be relatively narrower than a borrower who is on the margin.
-For marginal borrowers, extra pieces of information, especially when it is as valuable as bank transaction data which enhance the accuracy of consumer behavior predictions, may be just what is needed to cross the threshold at the extensive margin from rejection to approval.
-This evidence has far reaching policy implications.
-These 9 percentage points among the lowest credit score group, in reality, represent a significant portion of borrowers who otherwise would have never been given a loan without open banking.
-Of course, volunteer participation of banks on their own record is also possible and is in fact being implemented even in jurisdictions without open banking regimes, and/or more lenient open banking regimes where banks are recommended to share data when customers consent.
-However, empirical evidence from this exercise suggests mandated data sharing by banks will be of greatest value to consumers by giving them greater control of their own data.
-The positive effects of bank data sharing consistent across all borrower types suggest that open banking and customer-directed data sharing are deepening credit markets by extending credit to those who, even with advanced algorithms employed by non-traditional lenders, would not have access to credit.
+The greater improvement in loan application outcomes for borrowers with lower credit scores suggests a higher incidence of credit rating errors among this group.
+In other words, the signal-to-noise ratio of credit ratings may be relatively high for the highest credit scores but lower for the rest.
+Therefore, for lower-rating borrowers, extra pieces of information could increase credit-quality accuracy to a larger extent, resulting in more loan approvals.
+This evidence has far-reaching policy implications.
+These 11 percentage points, in reality, represent a significant portion of borrowers who otherwise would have never been given a loan without open banking.
+It is, however, true that banks can voluntarily participate in data sharing on their own record and this is already being implemented in jurisdictions without or more lenient open banking regimes where banks are simply recommended to share data when customers consent.
+Nonetheless, empirical evidence from this exercise suggests that mandated data sharing by banks will be of the greatest value to consumers by giving them greater control of their own data.
+The positive effects of bank data sharing across all borrower types suggest that open banking and customer-directed data sharing can deepen credit markets by extending credit to those who, even with advanced algorithms employed by non-traditional lenders, would not have access to credit.